Bulukumba Regency: Administrative districts

-Note: (a) except villages of Tanah Kongkong (whose postcode is 92513), Bintarore (92514), Caile (92517) and Kalumeme (92518).
+Note: (a) including 3 kelurahan - Jalanjang, Mario Rennu and Matekko. (b) all 9 are kelurahan - Bentengnge, Bintarore, Caile, Ela-Ela, Kalumeme, Kasimpureng, Loka, Tanah Kongkong and Terang-Terang. (c) except for the kelurahan of Tanah Kongkong (whose postcode is 92513), Bintarore (92514), Caile (92517) and Kalumeme (92518). (d) including one kelurahan - the district admin centre as named. (e) including 4 kelurahan - Benjala, Sapo Lohe, Tanah Beru and Tanah Lemo. (f) including 2 kelurahan - Bonto Kamase and Tanuntung. (g) including 2 kelurahan - Laikang and Tanah Jaya. (h) including 3 kelurahan - Balla Saraja, Jawijawi and Tanete.

-Pinisi ship
+Pinisi ships

 The traditional wooden Pinisi ships are built in Bulukumba, e.g. in Lemo-lemo village.

 Climate

 Bulukumba has a tropical monsoon climate (Am) with moderate to little rainfall from August to November and heavy rainfall from December to July.
 The following climate data is for the town of Bulukumba.